Snowflake-Labs/spcs-templates/application-observability/README.md

 ## Stock Snap Service

 ### Overview
-The Stock Snap Service is a simple Flask-based application written in Python & Java that offers stock price information and top gainers via two APIs.
+The Stock Snap Service is a simple web application written in Python & Java that offers stock price information and top gainers via two APIs.
 The application is instrumented with OpenTelemetry.
 When deployed in Snowflake SPCS and its APIs are invoked, observability data is sent to a Snowflake-deployed OpenTelemetry Collector, which subsequently routes the data to the configured event table.

+> **Note:**
+> The sample code provided uses a custom Snowflake TraceId Generator when generating traces, which is required for Snowflake to display traces and spans in the Snowsight UI.

 #### APIs